RinGotou/Kagami/README.md

 Just add all source files into a new solution, and configure SDL2 include and library directory in project settings.
 You can also build them with cl.exe manually.

 Notice: Mingw/Cygwin is NOT OFFICIAL SUPPORTED for now.
-You can post issues for these resolution but I may not fix them until I start working on them.
+You can post issues for these resolutions but I may not fix them until I start working on them.

 ### Linux/BSD Platform